-The RCOG museum is unique in the UK with its focus on women’s health care.
+The RCOG Museum is unique in the UK with its focus on women’s healthcare.

-The museum collections have grown through gifts and acquisitions since the foundation of the College, and now includes the complementary collection of the Royal College of Midwives.
+The collections have grown through gifts and acquisitions since the foundation of the College, and now includes the complementary collection of the Royal College of Midwives.

 Visiting the museum